helium/HIP/0061-poc-witness-ip-check.md

 - Witness 5 IP : C (valid)
 - Witness 6 IP : D (valid)
 - Witness 7 IP : E (invalid, too close to the beacon)
+- Witness 8 IP : F (invalid, IP is in a different country than the hotspot's registered location)

 Then we check if the chain variable *irregular_to_valid_ratio* is negative.
 If it is, all irregular witnesses that are not yet considered invalid are marked as valid.
 This is the network's behavior before this HIP is implemented.
 Making this check at this stage allows hotspots to still be marked as irregular on the explorer, thus informing their owner.